What Is A Black Moon? The Spiritual Significance Is Seriously Beautiful

-If you've been following the hysteria surrounding all the rampant lunar activity lately, you'd know that we just experienced a blood moon, a blue moon, AND a super moon.
-What's next?
-A petty moon?
-A glitter moon?
-A pink moon?
-All jokes aside, the Native Americans actually do name the full moon in April a "pink moon" after the early budding flowers that appear that month (seriously, it's amazing how much more beautiful the Native Americans make the moon seem).
+If you've been following the hysteria surrounding all the rampant lunar activity lately, you'd know that we just experienced a blood moon, a blue moon, and a super moon.
 It's as though our moon is swinging from mood to mood like a pendulum, what with all the different colors and variations she's capable of embodying.
-It should come as no surprise that moon also comes in black.
+So, it should come as no surprise the moon also comes in black.
 All these mysterious names that seem to adorn our capricious moon also come with lofty meanings, which I'm sure is leaving you on the edge of your seat as you wonder, what is a black moon exactly?
-Better find out because it's supposedly happening in February.

 Aside from black moon, this type of moon is also called "dark moon" or even "Lilith moon" by certain astrologers and witches alike.
 It's considered a powerful and potent time with many different definitions clinging to it.
 Regardless of which one you choose to abide by, all of us lunar lovers can agree that its energy must be harnessed.

 The most common and widely accepted definition of a black moon is a second new moon that occurs during one calendrical month, which definitely explains where it got its name from.
 To make things simple, it's essentially the opposite of a blue moon.
 With the moon indulging in a little more alone time than usual, it's a month full of more pitch black skies than usual.
 This is a relatively rare occurrence and it only happens about once every 29 months.
 The next one is slated to occur during July or August 2019 (depending on your time zone).